openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 Please don't stop the setup wizard now.
 You can do it after finishing the setup wizard.

-Please click the "next" button.
+Please click "OK" and then the "NEXT" button.

 ![image](../images/setup-wizard/Screenshot_20231202_130122.png)